arturmpinho/Dusty-Lantern/bugs.md

 ### Add to cart functionality
+When bulding the "add to cart" functionality, the first approach was to do it with javascript, as per below shot:

-1st approach: Add to cart via JS
+* Add to cart via JS

         // Add to cart functionality when auction closes

         function addToCart() {